Mary Flanagan: Academic career

 Flanagan is the inaugural chair holder of the Sherman Fairchild Distinguished Professorship in Digital Humanities at Dartmouth College, where she has served since 2008.
 Within the academic field of culture and technology, Flanagan developed a theory of Play Culture.

+Flanagan's work connects game design with social impact and human values.
+Tiltfactor describes its research as using games to promote learning, attitude change, and behavior change through its Critical Play method.